Programmable logic controller: PLC chip or embedded controller

 These are for small machines and systems with low or medium volume.
-They can execute PLC languages such as Ladder, Flow-Chart/Grafcet, etc. They are similar to traditional PLCs, but their small size allows developers to design them into custom printed circuit boards like a microcontroller, without computer programming knowledge, but with a language that is easy to use, modify and maintain.
-They sit between the classic PLC / micro-PLC and microcontrollers.
+They can execute PLC languages such as ladder logic, function block diagram and sequential function chart.
+They are similar to traditional PLCs, but their small size allows developers to design them into custom printed circuit boards like a microcontroller, without computer programming knowledge, but with a language that is easy to use, modify and maintain.
+Architecturally, they sit between the classic PLC or micro-PLC and microcontrollers.

 Microcontrollers

-A microcontroller-based design would be appropriate where hundreds or thousands of units will be produced and so the development cost (design of power supplies, input/output hardware, and necessary testing and certification) can be spread over many sales, and where the end-user would not need to alter the control.
+A microcontroller-based design would be appropriate where hundreds or thousands of units will be produced, and so the development cost (design of power supplies, input/output hardware, and necessary testing and certification) can be spread over many sales, and where the end-user would not need to alter the control.
 Automotive applications are an example; millions of units are built each year, and very few end-users alter the programming of these controllers.
-However, some specialty vehicles such as transit buses economically use PLCs instead of custom-designed controls, because the volumes are low and the development cost would be uneconomical.
+However, some specialty vehicles, such as transit buses, economically use PLCs instead of custom-designed controllers, because the volumes are low and the development cost would be uneconomical.

 Single-board computers

-Very complex process control, such as those used in the chemical industry, may require algorithms and performance beyond the capability of even high-performance PLCs.
+Very complex process control, such as that used in the chemical industry, may require algorithms and performance beyond the capability of even high-performance PLCs.
 Very high-speed or precision controls may also require customized solutions; for example, aircraft flight controls.
 Single-board computers using semi-customized or fully proprietary hardware may be chosen for very demanding control applications where the high development and maintenance cost can be supported.
-"Soft PLCs" running on desktop-type computers can interface with industrial I/O hardware while executing programs within a version of commercial operating systems adapted for process control needs.
+Soft PLCs running on desktop-type computers can interface with industrial I/O hardware while executing programs within a version of commercial operating systems adapted for process control needs.

-The rising popularity of single board computers has also had an influence on the development of PLCs.
-Traditional PLCs are generally closed platforms, but some newer PLCs (e.g. groov EPIC from Opto 22, ctrlX from Bosch Rexroth, PFC200 from Wago, PLCnext from Phoenix Contact, and Revolution Pi from Kunbus) provide the features of traditional PLCs on an open platform.
+The rising popularity of single-board computers has also had an influence on the development of PLCs.
+Traditional PLCs are generally closed platforms, but some newer PLCs (e.g., groov EPIC from Opto 22, ctrlX from Bosch Rexroth, PFC200 from Wago, PLCnext from Phoenix Contact, and Revolution Pi from Kunbus) provide the features of traditional PLCs on an open platform.